Health and Access to Care and Coverage for Lesbian, Gay, Bisexual, and Transgender Individuals in the U.S.

 Research has shown that LGBT populations have different patterns of health coverage and utilization of services and has begun to document gaps within the delivery system in meeting the needs of the LGBT population.

-- A recent survey found that, of the close to 5.5 million LGBT individuals estimated to have incomes under 400% of the federal poverty level (FPL), one in three are uninsured currently and more than two-thirds have been uninsured for more than two years.46 Among this group, LGBT individuals with insurance are less likely than individuals in the general population to get insurance through their employer and more likely to be enrolled in Medicaid.
-Additionally, almost 4 in 10 have medical debt and more than 4 in 10 report postponing medical care due to costs.
-47,48
+- A 2013 survey found that, of the close to 5.5 million LGBT individuals estimated to have incomes under 400% of the federal poverty level (FPL), one in three were uninsured at the time of the survey and more than two-thirds of these individuals had been uninsured for more than two years.45 Among this group, LGBT individuals with insurance were less likely than individuals in the general population to get insurance through their employer and more likely to be enrolled in Medicaid.
+Additionally, almost 4 in 10 had medical debt and more than 4 in 10 reported postponing medical care due to costs.
+46,47

-- Some studies have found that lesbian women in couples have lower rates of breast and cervical cancer screenings than married heterosexual women.54 In addition to lower mammography rates, lesbian women on average have higher rates of some risk factors for breast cancer, including greater alcohol use and lower likelihood of childbearing.
-55,56
+- Some studies have found that lesbian women in couples have lower rates of breast and cervical cancer screenings than married heterosexual women.49 In addition to lower mammography rates, lesbian women on average have higher rates of some risk factors for breast cancer, including greater alcohol use and lower likelihood of childbearing.
+50,51

 also of interest